The Office of Disability Services is responsible to:

 - Respect and observe a student’s right to privacy about disability information.

-- Provide updates on grievance policies and procedures.
+- Provide leadership and advice on grievance and compliant procedures.

 Persons with a Disability are responsible to: